alyona-vishnoi/Olympic-Data-Analytics-Azure/README.md

 ## Features
 - Data Loading: The code reads CSV files that contain athlete, coach, entry, medal, and team information.
 These datasets are stored on Azure Blob Storage and are mounted to the Databricks workspace.
 - Data Exploration: The code provides a peek into the datasets by showing sample records.
-- Data Transformation: To ensure data quality, columns containing count values are transformed into integer types.
+- Data Transformation: To ensure data quality, the data is cleaned and transformed by the code.
 - Metrics Calculation: The code calculates average entries by gender for each discipline.The code identifies countries with the highest count of gold medals.
 - Data Writing: The transformed data is saved back to Azure Blob Storage in CSV format.
 Each dataset is optimized for storage efficiency by repartitioning into a single partition before writing.